-Lancaster Canal Waterside Accommodation is a purpose-built Marina with a choice of four different types of accommodation available, many with marina views and some are also dog-friendly.
+Tewitfield Marina is a purpose-built marina with a choice of four different types of accommodation available, many with marina views and some are also dog-friendly.
 The still water of the marina with its boats and ducks is a calming view for a relaxing holiday with near to Lancaster Canal.

 About The Lake District

 Holidays in the Lake District can be simply sublime.
 The expanse of calming water and breath-taking landscapes make the Lake District one of the must-see holiday destinations in the UK all year round.
 The largest lakes in the Lake District are Windermere, Ullswater, Derwentwater, Bassenthwaite Lake and Coniston Water and at the centre is the Lake District National Park, the largest of all the national parks in England and Wales.